The curious user

 # sudo useradd --system --gid zettelstore \ --create-home --home-dir /var/lib/zettelstore \ --shell /usr/sbin/nologin \ --comment "Zettelstore server" \ zettelstore

-Create a systemd service file and place it into /etc/systemd/system/zettelstore.service:
+Create a systemd service file and store it into /etc/systemd/system/zettelstore.service:

 [Unit] Description=Zettelstore After=network.target [Service] Type=simple User=zettelstore Group=zettelstore ExecStart=/usr/local/bin/zettelstore run -d /var/lib/zettelstore WorkingDirectory=/var/lib/zettelstore [Install] WantedBy=multi-user.target